Tosin Kehinde

-Tosin Kehinde (born 18 June 1998) is a Nigerian professional footballer who plays for Danish Superliga club Randers FC as a winger.
+Tosin Kehinde (born 18 June 1998) is a Nigerian professional footballer who plays for Hungarian club Ferencváros as a winger.

 Early and personal life

 Kehinde was born in Lagos, Nigeria and grew up in the United Kingdom.

 Club career

 Kehinde joined the Manchester United Academy at the age of 13.
 His contract expired in June 2018, and he was linked with a transfer to a number of clubs across Europe as well as in England.

 He was offered a new contract by Manchester United, but signed for Portuguese club Feirense in August 2018.
 He moved on loan to Danish club Randers FC in July 2019.
 He made his debut against OB.
 On 24 August 2020 Randers FC confirmed that Kehinde had signed permanently on a deal until June 2023.

+On 7 June 2023 Kehinde signed for Hungarian club Ferencváros.
+He won the 2023–24 league championship with the club.

 International career

 Kehinde is eligible to represent either Nigeria or England at international level, and in March 2018 he announced his intention to represent Nigeria.